webnuts/post_json/README.md

-# PostJson
+# PostJSON

 Its a perfect match for Restful JSON API's.

-Combining features from Ruby, ActiveRecord and PostgreSQL provide a great Document Database
+It combine features from Ruby, ActiveRecord and PostgreSQL to provide a great Document Database.

 (This readme is incomplete.
 The gem offers alot more than explained here!)